dbass-twist/SEIR-10-26-20/work/w01/d3/04-js-objects-lab.md

   }
 };

-// Exercise 5:  Add a property named labels with the value 'Sire' to album4's albumDetails property
+// Exercise 5:  Add a property named label with the value 'Sire' to album4's albumDetails property